nonoguynono/xcloud-keyboard-mouse/README.md

 ### ✅ Configurable sensitivity

 - Control how sensitive you want mouse movement to be on a per-profile basis
-- (Note you may also need to tweak the control sensitivity in the game options as well for optimal use)
+- *(Note you may also need to tweak the control sensitivity in the game options as well for optimal use)*

+### ✅ Multiple presets

+- Manage multiple preset and custom configurations (e.g. create separate presets for "fighting games", "shooter", etc.)
+- Bind multiple keyboard keys or mouse buttons to any controller button

 ### ✅ Respects your privacy

 - No keyboard/mouse data (or any other data for that matter) is ever recorded or sent anywhere from your computer
-- The extension only runs on [xCloud](https://xbox.com/play) and [gamepad-tester.com](https://gamepad-tester.com)
+- The extension only runs on [xCloud](https://xbox.com/play) and [gamepad-tester.com](https://gamepad-tester.com); not other sites you visit
-- But don't take my word for it: the entire extension is [open source](https://github.com/idolize/xcloud-keyboard-mouse), and you can read our (very straightforward) privacy policy [here](https://idolize.github.io/xcloud-keyboard-mouse/privacy.html)

 ## How to enable